aristocrats/sikky/README.md

 ## Workflow

-* `npm run build:ts` - transpile TypeScript down to ES2015 with experimental support for ES2016 decorators
 * `npm run build` - transpile down to ES5 and builds a bundle both for development and production
 * `npm run build:dev` - transpile down to ES5 and builds a bundle for development
 * `npm run build:prod` - transpile down to ES5 and builds a bundle for production